- Unlimited calling in US, CA, MX, PR

 - Free smart phone app with SMS/MMS messaging incorporated

-Ooma: Core Features
+Ooma Review: Core Features

-Ooma Office comes with a wide selection of call management features, designed to help you organize your incoming calls from clients.
+Ooma Office comes with a wide selection of call management features, that are designed to help you organize your incoming calls from clients.
 There’s Call Flip, which allows users to move a call between devices, without any interruption.
 There’s also Call Park, which lets users put a call on hold, then pick it up from a different device.
-It can also be picked up by another call hander.
+It can also be picked up by another call handler.

-In addition, there are several varieties of call transfer available.
+In addition, there are several varieties of call transfers available.
 Blind transfer sends the caller to a new extension with no need for interaction, while attend transfer lets the user announce the call before transferring it.
 It's also possible to directly transfer a caller to a user's voicemail.